JhayceeCodes/Basic-Certificate-Generator/README.md

 * user can adjust position of the header and the body

 #### NOTE
-* for better perfomance and efficiency and performance, use plain certificate backgrounds.
+* for better perfomance and efficiency, use plain certificate backgrounds.